Step 8 - Using PGD CLI v5.6

 group options updated successfully

-You can verify that with group list:
+You can verify that with show-groups:

 Output